Melanoma: Surgery

 Excisional biopsies may remove the tumor, but further surgery is often necessary to make sure all of the tumor is removed and reduce the risk of recurrence.
 Complete surgical excision with adequate surgical margins is standard.
 Often this is done by a wide local excision (WLE) with 5 mm to 2 cm margins.
-Melanoma-in-situ and lentigo malignas are treated with narrower surgical margins, usually 0.2 to 5 cm.
+Melanoma-in-situ and lentigo malignas are treated with narrower surgical margins, usually 0.2 to 5 mm.
 A wide-local excision usually removes 5 mm to 2 cm around the tumor, with the margins determined by the Breslow Depth (2 cm margins are removed for a Breslow tumor Depth greater than 2 mm).
 Mohs surgery, or the double-bladed technique with margin control is sometimes used.
 The sample is inspected histologically to make sure no tumor cells involve the cut margins, indicating an inadequate tumor of removal.
 The wide excision aims to reduce the rate of tumor recurrence at the site of the original lesion.
 A 2009 meta-analysis of randomized controlled trials found a small difference in survival rates favoring wide excision of primary cutaneous melanomas, but these results were not statistically significant.

 Mohs surgery has been reported with cure rate as low as 77% and as high as 98.0% for melanoma-in-situ.
 CCPDMA and the "double scalpel" peripheral margin controlled surgery is equivalent to Mohs surgery in removal of melanoma in-situ.

 Melanomas that spread usually do so to the lymph nodes in the area of the tumor before spreading elsewhere.
 Attempts to improve survival by removing lymph nodes surgically (lymph node dissection) were associated with many complications, but no overall survival benefit.

 Sentinel lymph node biopsy may indicate if cancer has spread to local lymph nodes and guide treatment decisions.

 Neither sentinel lymph node biopsy nor other diagnostic tests should be performed to evaluate early, thin melanoma, including melanoma in situ, T1a melanoma, or T1b melanoma ≤ 0.5mm.
 People with these conditions are unlikely to have the cancer spread to their lymph nodes or anywhere else and have a 5-year survival rate of 97%.

 Sentinel lymph node biopsy is indicated for ulcerated melanomas or melanomas of greater than 0.8 mm thickness.
 A process called lymphoscintigraphy is performed in which a radioactive tracer is injected at the tumor site to localize the sentinel node.
 Further precision is provided using a blue tracer dye, and surgery is performed to biopsy the node.
 Routine hematoxylin and eosin and immunoperoxidase staining will be adequate to rule out node involvement.

 If a lymph node is positive, depending on the extent of lymph node spread, a radical lymph node dissection may be performed in which affected lymph nodes are surgically removed.
 Lymph node dissection is not associated with a survival benefit in those with melanoma and is no longer recommended.